akazukin5151/syncplay/README.md

 # Fork

-This is a fork of Syncplay that adds support for [webtorrent](https://github.com/webtorrent/webtorrent-cli) using mpv.
+This is a fork of Syncplay that adds support for [webtorrent](https://github.com/webtorrent/webtorrent-cli).

-Only mpv is supported right now.
-Support for IINA coming soon.
+For tormenting, only mpv is supported on Linux. mpv and IINA is supported on macOS.
+Windows is not supported.
+Non-torrent features are maintained, so this can function as a perfect replacement for upstream Syncplay.

-## Install instructions for macOS
+## Install for macOS

 1. Download the `.dmg` in the latest successful CI action and install as normal

-## Install instructions for Linux
+## Install for Linux

 1. Install `webtorrent-cli` using the link above
 2. Clone this repo and install from source as normal

-## Usage instructions
+## Usage

 1. Open Syncplay, tick the "Torrent mode" checkbox
 2. (Linux only) Fill the path to the webtorrent script you installed above
+3. Select your media player
-3. Fill in the path to mpv
+    - Linux: Fill in the path to mpv (eg `/usr/bin/mpv`)
-    - macOS: use `/Applications/mpv.app/Contents/MacOS/mpv`
+    - macOS: Use the dropdown to select either IINA or mpv
 4. (Choose a server and room and stuff, then) (click the) run Syncplay (button)
 5. Go to `File` -> `Open media stream URL` and paste in your magnet link (`magnet:...`)
-    - Can also paste in the magnet in the configuration before step 4
+    - Can also paste in the magnet in the `Path to video` field between steps 3 and 4.
 6. Wait a while for it to buffer
+7. Everyone in the room should repeat the above steps, with the same magnet link

 Focusing on Linux and macOS for now because I use Linux and my friend uses a Mac.
 I have no problem in entering a few commands on the terminal, and I suspect most Linux users feel the same, so there's not much benefit for the tight bundling of node and webtorrent for Linux.
-No idea about Windows support
+Torrenting for Windows won't be supported until we have a need (or you submit a PR)

 # Syncplay
 ![GitHub Actions build status](https://github.com/Syncplay/syncplay/workflows/Build/badge.svg)